Soo Yong: Career

 In 1934, Hays Code of the Motion Picture Producers and Distributors of America had modified their definition of miscegenation to include only black/white relations.
 But when Metro-Goldwyn-Mayer was casting for the major production of Pearl S. Buck's The Good Earth, the Chinese American actress Anna May Wong was frustrated and angry that the lead role went to a Caucasian actress and refused to accept a lesser one.
 Soo Yong, on the other hand, was aware of racial discrimination and critical of the novel for portraying only one side of Chinese life, but nevertheless accepted the supporting and challenging role, that of the cruel aunt.
 Ironically, she was cast as the Chinese aunt who was married to the uncle played by Caucasian actor Walter Connolly.
-During these years, Soo Yong worked steadily, though always as a character actor.
+During these years, Soo Yong worked steadily, but always as a character actor.
 The Honolulu Star-Bulletin reported that "When asked about the possibility for local-born orientals to break into the talkies, she simply said, 'A Chinese has a Chinaman's Chance.'"
 Yet she maintained her poise.
 A 1937 Los Angeles Times story described her as "alarmingly intellectual, sinfully humorous and highly personable."